kemmio/kemmio.github.com/_posts/2016-04-05-Nuit-De-Hack-CTF-Quals-2016-Matryoshka-stage-4.markdown

 seg000:035E                 jz      short loc_393
 seg000:0360                 jmp     short loc_363
 {% endhighlight %}
-So the symbols must be between *0x20* and *0x7E* in the ASCII table the input is written in *0x1003*(*0x100**16+**SI**) .
-Then it moves *0x1003* into **EAX** and doea a long jmp
+So the symbols must be between *0x20* and *0x7E* in the ASCII table.
+The input is written in *0x1003*(*0x100**16+**SI**) .
+Then the code moves *0x1003* into **EAX** and does a long jmp
 {% highlight ruby %}
 seg000:04FE                 jmp     large far ptr 8:1400h
 {% endhighlight %}
-The code resides in *0x1400* in memory but in file it will be after another nopsled at the address *0x600*.
+The code resides in *0x1400* in memory but in file it will be after another nopsled, at the address *0x600*.
 This part is used to validate user input thus being the most interesting part for us.
-Unfortunately this is the most hash part to understand because the code is more randomly splited and using *undefine*+*define as code* technique be not that resultive.
+Unfortunately this is the most harsh part to understand because the code is more randomly splitted and using *undefine*+*define as code* technique will not be that resultive.
 But still we could find out quite interesting code part
 {% highlight ruby %}
 seg000:06AB                 cmp     cl, 47h ; 'G'
 seg000:06AE                 jnz     short loc_6C4